Understand B1/B2 visitor visa rules, requirements, processing time, and renewal steps.

 Knowing the difference between visa validity and authorized stay is key to managing timelines, planning your departure, and avoiding inadvertent overstays.

 You may request an extension of stay by filing Form I-539 (Application to Extend/Change Nonimmigrant Status) with U.S. Citizenship and Immigration Services (USCIS) before your authorized period of stay expires.
-Extensions are usually granted for up to another six months if you maintain a valid status and provide a legitimate purpose of your trip.
+Extensions are usually granted for up to another six months if you maintain a valid status and provide a legitimate purpose for your trip.

 Important note: Overstaying your authorized period can lead to visa cancellation and future entry bans.